arangodb/docs/3.10/analyzers.md

   These Analyzers require additional postprocessing and can only be applied to document fields directly.
 - The output data type of an Analyzer needs to be compatible with the input data type of the next Analyzer in the chain.
-For example, the `aql` Analyzer has a `returnType` property, and if you set it to `number` or `bool`, the subsequent Analyzer in the pipeline needs to support this data type as input.
+The `aql` Analyzer, in particular, has a `returnType` property, and if you set it to `number` or `bool`, the subsequent Analyzer in the pipeline needs to support this data type as input.
-  Most Analyzers expect string inputs and are thus incompatible.
+  Most Analyzers expect string inputs and are thus incompatible with such a setup.
 {% endhint %}

 **Examples**